Opinion | Black Voters Know Climate Justice Is Racial Justice

 |

 Charles Ellison is the managing editor for ecoWURD.com and host of Reality Check on WURD Radio, the only independent Black-owned talk radio station in Pennsylvania.
 Listen to WURD Radio in Philadelphia on 96.1FM or 900am.
 Listen globally at wurdradio.com or on the WURD App.
-WLearn more about WURD Radio’s environmental justice initiative which explores the intersection of race, income, and the environment at ecowurd.com
+Learn more about WURD Radio’s environmental justice initiative which explores the intersection of race, income, and the environment at ecowurd.com.